Maria Del Rocio Mendoza Refosco

 Rocio graduated in 2019 with a double major in Architecture and Urbanism from the University of Mendoza.
 Her studies encompassed not only the traditional exterior and interior aspects of buildings but also how spaces are experienced and lived in.
 During her last year of school, she completed a diploma in architectural phenomenology, a discipline that emphasizes human experience, background, intention, historical reflection, interpretation, and poetic considerations.
 She had the privilege of studying under the guidance of world-renowned architects, including Eliana Bormida, Luis Longhi, and Cristian Boza.

 Rocio's first encounter with Tahoe was for skiing.
 She spent her college years working as a ski instructor in various countries, transitioning between hemispheres and living in winter for six years.
 After graduating and working in her home country as an independent architect and interior designer, her love for Tahoe drew her back to the United States.
-In 2022, she joined MWA, where she currently serves as a designer and drafter.
+In 2022, she joined MWA, where she currently serves as a Project Manager/Designer.

 In her free time, you can find her skiing, practicing various aerial arts, painting or traveling to new places in search of more inspiration and "cool buildings."